IkiliagwuC/ML_Advertisment-project/README.md

 'Clicked on Ad': 0 or 1 indicated clicking on Ad

-perform Exploratory Data analysis for insights into the data set The goal being to clean the data for the ML software; sklearn seperate into train and test data
+*perform Exploratory Data analysis for insights into the data set;

+*The goal being to clean the data for the ML software; sklearn

+*seperate into train and test data

-Use logistic regression to predict customer behavior(Click on Ad) based on features
+*Use logistic regression to predict customer behavior(Click on Ad) based on features